skip to content

 Details

-In collaboration with the Center for Science and Mathematics Education (CSME) workshops for K-12 educators will be offered for development of course materials that meet UT K-12 SEEd standards, encourage teacher collaboration, and reach all student age groups.
+The department and students have compiled educational resources for including botany in your classrooms that meet UT K-12 SEEd standards.
+In collaboration with CSME, exercise materials and workshops will be offered for development of UT K-12 SEEd standardized course materials, encourage teacher collaboration, and reach all student age groups.

 Peer Mentors